-Jessica appears regularly in the Crown Court in a wide range of Criminal matters including serious violence, drugs and sexual offences.
+Jessica Ward appears regularly in the Crown Court in a wide range of Criminal matters including serious violence, drugs and sexual offences.
 Jessica is also a Grade 2 prosecutor.

 Jessica’s practice also includes professional discipline and she has represented the Nursing and Midwifery Council.
 Prior to pupillage, Jessica worked at a solicitors firm investigating and preparing cases on behalf of the Health and Care Professions Council, General Dental Council and Teaching Agency.

 Jessica also accepts instructions in prison law matters and has represented clients at parole hearings and at adjudications.

 Between June 2016 and June 2017, Jessica was seconded to the Financial Conduct Authority working with the Enforcement Team on a cross-border investigation into alleged breaches of the Money Laundering Regulations 2007.

 Jessica’s practice covers the full spectrum of criminal offences and has represented clients facing charges of GBH section 18 and other violent offences, robbery, sexual assault, possession of drugs and weapons, death by dangerous driving, burglary, theft and fraud.